 The collective effort of trial judges from all over the continent used the following criteria:

 - The number of repetitions necessary for a dog breed to learn a new command.
 Fewer repetitions meant a more intelligent dog breed.

 - The success rate in which a dog will obey a known command on the first attempt.
 A higher success rate meant a more obedient and intelligent dog.

-Though Labradoodles aren’t purebred dogs, we can make an educated guess on their intelligence based on the Labrador Retriever and Poodle.
+Even though Labradoodles aren’t purebred dogs, and thus never participated, we can still make an educated guess based on the intelligence of the Labrador Retriever and Poodle.

 How the Labrador & Poodle Performed

 Both the Labrador and the Poodle are considered wicked smart, as they performed exceptionally well in the dog IQ trials.
 As a matter of fact, they’re both ranked as the top 10 smartest dog breeds!
 Both did so well that they are literally in an intelligence class of their own.

 The Poodle ranked number 2 among 138 dog breeds.
 In fact, only the Border Collie performed better.
 But just as impressive is the Labrador Retriever, who came in as the 7th smartest dog breed.
 So what does this actually mean for the intelligence of these breeds?